 To get that reduction, you’ll have to pay closing costs on your new loan, which average $5,000 on a refinance.
 You also will be extending your loan payoff date by 10 years, and you’ll pay $102,518 more in total interest.

 2. Pay Off the Loan Sooner

-When you refinance, you might have the option to shorten your loan term.
-Homeowners will often refinance from a 30-year loan to a 15-year loan to finish repaying their mortgage more quickly.
-While a shorter loan term may increase your monthly payment, it could also result in a lot of savings on the overall interest you’d pay, making it one of the more practical reasons to refinance your home.
+Homeowners often refinance from a 30-year loan to a 15-year loan to finish repaying their mortgage more quickly.
+This likely will increase your monthly payment, but it also will save you a lot of money on interest.

 “Refinancing to a short-term loan with a higher monthly payment can make a lot of sense if you are trying to pay off the loan faster,” Hansen says.

 Revisiting the example above, if you refinanced the $160,179 you owe on your existing loan to a 15-year fixed-rate mortgage at 5.75%, then your monthly payment would be $1,330.
 That’s $317 more per month, but you’ll finish paying off your mortgage five years sooner — and you’ll save $3,783 in interest.

 With closing costs, your new loan would be slightly more expensive.
 The real advantage comes with the early repayment of the loan, after which you’d own the house free and clear.

 Refinancing To Pay Off Your Loan Sooner Example